|| Eligibility and Pre-Award Issues | Application Process ||

-Am I required to list two seminar preferences?
+Am I required to select more than one seminar preference?

 This is not necessary.
 However, the program encourages applicants to list as many country seminar preferences as they are interested in and can build a strong case for in their application.
-If two preferences are listed, the applicant must discuss all country seminar choices in their essays.
+If two preferences are selected, the applicant must discuss both or all country seminar choices in their essays.

 How will applicants be selected?